karolpiekut/Etch-A-Sketch/README.md

 1. Button that makes a new grid - DONE
 2. CSS clean structure clean up - DONE
 3. Limit entry to 100 - DONE
-4. Changed color to remain
+4. Changed color to remain - DONE
 5. Random color grid
 6. A different color shade